-The highest administrative monetary fine ever imposed by the Board is 213,384,545.76 Turkish liras, which was imposed on the economic entity comprising Türkiye Garanti Bankası AŞ ve Garanti Ödeme Sistemleri AŞ and Garanti Konut Finansmanı Danışmanlık AS2 (Banking Industry, 8 March 2013, 13-13/198-100).
+The highest administrative monetary fine ever imposed by the Board in a cartel case is 213,384,545.76 Turkish lira, which was imposed on the economic entity comprising Türkiye Garanti Bankası AŞ ve Garanti Ödeme Sistemleri AŞ and Garanti Konut Finansmanı Danışmanlık AS, (Banking Industry, 8 March 2013, 13-13/198-100).
 This amount represented 1.5 per cent of Garanti's annual gross revenue for the year 2011.
-The case also represents the highest ever combined administrative monetary fine, which amounts to 1,116,957,468.76 Turkish liras.
+The case also represents the highest ever combined administrative monetary fine, which amounts to 1,116,957,468.76 Turkish lira.